 Damages in Michigan vehicle collision claims normally include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Vehicle collisions often cause serious injuries.
 For a free consultation, contact Buchanan Firm.
-Our car accident attorneys in Michigan can help build your case.
+Our accident attorneys in Grand Rapids can help build your case.
 Home and hospital visits are available.